wuyichen24/software-engineering-abbreviations-acronyms/dictionary/D/DQL-Database_Query_Language.md

 ## Name

 ## Overview
-- A sub-language of SQL for performing queries on the data within schema objects.
+- A sub-language of SQL for performing queries on the data in the database.
 - An example of DQL statements is `SELECT`.

 ## Description